Ian Viner

-Robert Ian Viner (born 21 January 1933) is an Australian barrister and politician.
+Robert Ian Viner (born 21 January 1933) is a former Australian politician and barrister.
 He was a member of the House of Representatives from 1972 to 1983, representing the Liberal Party, and held senior ministerial office in the Fraser government.

 Viner was born in Perth and raised in Bunbury, Western Australia.
 He studied law at the University of Western Australia and subsequently worked as a barrister in Perth.
 He was first elected to parliament at the 1972 federal election, winning the seat of Stirling for the Liberal Party.
 An ally of Prime Minister Malcolm Fraser, Viner served as Minister for Aboriginal Affairs (1975–1978), Employment and Youth Affairs (1978–1982), Industrial Relations (1981–1982), and Defence Support (1982–1983).
 He was also Leader of the House from 1979 to 1980.
 He lost his seat in the government's defeat at the 1983 election.

 Early life

 Viner was born on 21 January 1933 in Claremont, Western Australia.
 He was raised in Bunbury, attending Bunbury Primary School and Bunbury High School.

 Viner left school at the age of 15 and began working for the Union Bank of Australia, at its Bunbury and York branches.
 He also completed National Service training with the Royal Australian Air Force (RAAF).
 He enrolled in the University of Western Australia in 1954 and graduated Bachelor of Laws (Hons.) in 1958.

 Prior to his election to parliament, Viner worked as a barrister in Perth.
 He regularly represented trade union clients in industrial cases.